fsharp/fslang-design/README.md

 2. Ideas which get "approved in principle" will get an [RFC entry](https://github.com/fsharp/FSharpLangDesign/tree/master/RFCs) based on the [template](https://github.com/fsharp/FSharpLangDesign/blob/master/RFC_template.md), and a corresponding [RFC discussion thread](https://github.com/fsharp/FSharpLangDesign/issues)

-   To accelearte the creation of an RFC,  send a PR creating the RFC document for any approved-in-principle issue.
+   To accelerate the creation of an RFC,  send a PR creating the RFC document for any approved-in-principle issue.
    First in first served.
 To "grab the token" send a PR doing nothing but creating or naming the RFC file, and then fill in the further details with additional commits to the PR.

 3. Implementations and testing are usually submitted to the [visualfsharp](https://github.com/Microsoft/visualfsharp/pulls) repository